Carter Center Programs & Services

 Education and Family Support:

 The Carter Center at Kennedy Krieger Institute is dedicated to supporting families caring for children with holoprosencephaly.
 Kennedy Krieger's Carter Center is participating in several initiatives focused on linking together patients, families and professionals with an interest in HPE.
 The Carter Center website has information on holoprosencephaly, answers to frequently asked questions (FAQs), and a family-physician exchange forum.
 Families for HoPE, Inc. is a 501(c)(3) nonprofit organization formed to address the needs of families and children diagnosed with holoprosencephaly (HPE) and related brain malformations.
 Please visit this website for the HoPE parent blog and information on national HPE conferences.

 Due to the highly variable presentation of HPE, an individualized evaluation and plan of care is designed for each child in collaboration with the family and/or child caregivers.
 The expertise at Kennedy Krieger Institute is available to children seen through the Carter Center.
 When appropriate, consultations regarding mobility, communication, feeding, nutrition and behavior problems will be obtained.
 Clinical services are billed through insurance.

 The Carter Center at Kennedy Krieger research program is focused on:

 - Constructing a clearer definition of HPE diagnosis and progression.

 - Defining interventions that improve the symptoms and quality of life for children with HPE and their families.

-The Carter Center offers affected children and families the opportunity to participated in the latest research on holoprosencephaly and related brain malformations.
-For more information on current and ongoing studies involving children with holoprosencephaly, please contact the Carter Center at Kennedy Krieger Institute at email@example.com, or call Heather Kammann at (443) 923-9132.
+The Carter Center at Kennnedy Krieger offers affected children and families the opportunity to participate in the latest research on holoprosencephaly and movement disorders associated with this brain malformation.
+For more information on current studies involving children with holoprosencephaly, please contact the Carter Center at Kennedy Krieger Institute at (443) 923-9146.